Queen Valley Mule Ranch Saddle Review

 Comfortable for the Mule

-This is a no brainer.
+This is a no-brainer.
 By “comfortable for the mule”, I mean it fits your mule.
-I’ve already explained what, technically, that means – straighter bars and designed for the piston action mule shoulder movement.
+I’ve already explained what, technically, that means – straighter bars designed for the piston action mule shoulder movement.

-While some saddle manufactures might say they build a mule saddle, make sure it’s really a mule saddle.
+While some saddle manufacturers might say they build a mule saddle, make sure it’s really a mule saddle.
 A saddle with straight bars doesn’t necessarily make it a mule saddle.

 I try to have my animals – saddle and pack – carry as little weight as possible.

-Sure I could ride a 16 hand horse and load him down with a 45 pound roping saddle.
+Sure I could ride a 16 hand horse and load him down with a 45-pound roping saddle.
 But a 14.2 to 15 hand animal – the height I prefer – is much better suited to the long distance, unsupported riding I do.
 By unsupported, I mean no chase vehicle or support team is accompanying me.
 It’s just me, the mules, the open road and the folks I meet on my trip.

 You’ll notice I don’t list “Comfortable” in my list.
 I rate personal comfort after the other 4 priorities.
 I’ve found most saddles I’ve ridden in plenty comfortable.
 Way more important than your comfort is the animal’s comfort.